sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 When the transaction is initialized on the payment terminal, you may display a waiting screen on your application, indicating that the customer must pay on the terminal.

 Once the transaction is paid, you need to have a technical callback in place allowing you to know the transaction status (whether it is paid or declined).
-This will allow you to confirm the order and display the proper feedback screen on your cash register application.
+This will enable you to confirm the order and display the proper feedback screen on your cash register application.

 Transaction status updates are delivered through *HTTP server-to-server notifications*.
-These notifications are exactly the same for both e-commerce and payment terminal transactions. **Please refer to the [*server-to-server notifications* section of the HiPay Enterprise platform overview document](/getting-started/platform-hipay-enterprise/overview/#server-to-server-notifications)** to learn how to manage notifications and status updates.
+These notifications are exactly the same for both e-commerce and payment terminal transactions. **Please refer to the [*server-to-server notifications* section of the HiPay Enterprise platform overview](/getting-started/platform-hipay-enterprise/overview/#server-to-server-notifications)** to learn how to manage notifications and status updates.

-Regarding the *status* and *state* parameters described in the server-to-server notifications section mentioned above, here are some basic scenarios that you will encounter:
+Regarding the *status* and *state* parameters described in the server-to-server notifications section mentioned above, here are some basic scenarios that you will encounter.

 #### The transaction is properly paid on the terminal